9 essential tips to survive driving in Oman

 5) You can get fined for having a dirty car

 In a country that is mostly made up of desert, cars get extremely dusty and at an alarming rate.
 On the rare occasions when it rains, cars are left covered with brown smudges as the rain drops get tainted with sandy mud.
-As a result, the ROP (Royal Omani Police force) are allowed to give out fines to drivers (10 OMR) whose cars are not clean.
-This deterrent pushes Omanis to diligently get their cars cleaned on a regular basis.
-This is also true because, as in other Gulf countries, Omanis frequently invest in new and expensive cars.

 You will find car cleaners in the car parks of most malls and the rate is very reasonable (around 1.5 OMR).
 You can also opt for an automatic car wash and should find one near petrol stations (around 2 OMR).